ktarbet/ktarbet.github.io/horse/valdez.md

    * The horse goes where you are looking.
    * never toch the horse - you don't pet/pat your horse in competition
    * in a bridle don't reach forwared with your free hand.
+   * set your horse up for sucess if he can't do flying lead change don't try and fail. he's rather see the simple lead change.
 If the Judge doesn't see it you don't get credit.
 If the judge sees bad you loose points.

 Lawrence Valdez is a professional horse trainner and Judge.
 He lives in Rupert Idaho.